rust-lang/book/2018-edition/src/ch14-02-publishing-to-crates-io.md

 see them.

-Another crate that depends on this library would need `use` statements that import the items from `art`, specifying the module structure that’s currently defined.
+Another crate that depends on this library would need `use` statements that bring the items from `art` into scope, specifying the module structure that’s currently defined.
 Listing 14-4 shows an example of a crate that uses the `PrimaryColor` and `mix` items from the `art` crate:

 <span class="filename">Filename: src/main.rs</span>